stakater/stakater-docs/docs/content/sre/autoscaling/autoscaling.md

 ## How to test HPA

-To test the HorizontalPodAutoscaler with your application, you need to install the HPA for your application and then gradually increase the load (memory or cpu depending on hpa configuration).
-You can use tools like postman, jmeter, readyAPI or a manual [script](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#increase-load) to increase the load on your application.
+To test the HorizontalPodAutoscaler with your application, you need to install the HPA for your application and then gradually increase the load (memory or CPU depending on HPA configuration).
+You can use tools like postman, JMeter, readyAPI or a manual [script](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#increase-load) to increase the load on your application.

 You can monitor the Horizontal Pod Auto Scaler from your OpenShift/Kubernetes dashboard or with command

 ```bash
 kubectl describe hpa <hpa-name>
 ```
-The cpu/memory usage and the events should show the application pods getting scaled up and down when the load increases or decreases.
+The CPU/memory usage and the events should show the application pods getting scaled up and down when the load increases or decreases.

 **HPA Metrics:**
 ![HPA Metrics High Load](./images/HPA-Metrics.png)